 We stopped at a lot of lookouts on the side of the road, but this one was one of the best.
 Once you get into Cape Breton Highlands National Park (you’ll know by the pay booth at the entrance) pull over at the first outlet on the left.

-It’s a quick stop and one of the most breathtaking.
+It’s a quick stop on the Cabot Trail and one of the most breathtaking.

 6. Skyline Trail Hike